Avaiga/taipy-doc/docs/manuals/core/config/data-node-config.md

             "nb_sales": 1550,
         }
         ```
-    to the file *path/sale_history.json*.
+    to the file *path/sales.json*.
     - When read a JSONDataNode, the `SaleRowDecoder` will decode any JSON object has `"__type__": "SaleRow"` to a `SaleRow` object.

 - In lines 23-26, we create a JSON data node configuration.
-The _id_ identifier is "sale_history", the
+The _id_ identifier is "sales_history", the
 default `SCENARIO` scope is used.
 The encoder and decoder are the custom encoder and decoder defined above.

 !!!
 Note